 But what does this mean for businesses?

-Consequently, books have presented an interesting option for any businesses looking to do something a little different or creative with their promotion.
-Take a look at you and your organisation; there's bound to be a story hidden in there somewhere!
+Consequently, books have presented a unique option for businesses looking to be creative with their marketing.
+Take a look at you and your organisation; there's bound to be a story hidden somewhere.
 How did your company start?
 Have you got an interesting or different take on a familiar subject?
 Are you dedicated?

 A book could fit you and your organisation perfectly if you can answer these questions with a high degree of certainty.
 The last one is particularly important; as many self-published authors will tell you, building an audience is not always easy so you have to be fully committed to making your book work.
 However, with the right promotion, your book can flourish.

-Everyone has a story to share, so contact D. Burton Editing to learn more about how you can tell yours!
+Everyone has a story to share, so contact me to learn more about how you can tell yours.